andij/notes/README.md

 tags:
   - notes
 layout: base.njk
-description: a place to make a notes
+description: This is published from the /master branch.
 ---

-# Noted notes
+# Current release